-You should note that the implementations for class BufferPool above does not use templates.
+You should note that these implementations for the buffer pool ADT do not use templates.
 Instead, the space parameter and the buffer pointer are declared to be void.
 When a class uses a template, that means that the record type is arbitrary, but that the class knows what the record type is.
 In contrast, using a void pointer for the space means that not only is the record type arbitrary, but also the buffer pool does not even know what the user's record type is.
 In fact, a given buffer pool might have many users who store many types of records.